Canon G5 X versus Panasonic LX100

 |Sony RX100 III (⇒ lft | rgt)||102 mm||58 mm||41 mm||290 g||320||no||2014||799||discont.||check|

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+The price is, of course, an important factor in any camera decision.
+The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The G5X was launched at a somewhat lower price (by 11 percent) than the LX100, which makes it more attractive for photographers on a tight budget.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Of the two cameras under consideration, the Canon G5 X features an one-inch sensor and the Panasonic LX100 a Four Thirds sensor.
 The sensor area in the LX100 is 94 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 2.7 and 2.0.
 The sensor in the G5X has a native 3:2 aspect ratio, while the one in the LX100 offers a 4:3 aspect.